ShadowMonarch01/reeple-assessment-Trust-Gunn/README.md

 ### How to run the app

--Download and unzip the the GitHub project or use the terminal to download the project locally
+**-** Download and unzip the the GitHub project or use the terminal to download the project locally

 **Using the terminal**